WGS-standards-and-analysis/standard-measurements/README.md

   * The metric must be self-contained in a function
 * Must be thread-compatible.
 In other words, any two instances of the same script cannot collide.
 * Standard bioinformatics libraries are allowed: BioPerl, BioPython
+* Language specific ideals
   * Python
     * must be compatible with v3.7 or above
+  * Perl
+    * must be compatible with v5.26 or above
 * Supply a clear and distinct unit test.
 Some test data are under `data` under the tests directory.

 [![Build Status](https://travis-ci.com/WGS-standards-and-analysis/standard-measurements.svg?branch=master)](https://travis-ci.com/WGS-standards-and-analysis/standard-measurements)